Internal-Server-Error/SimpleRequest/README.md

 # SimpleRequest
-An app to execute web requests in a single powershell script.
+A simple tool to execute web requests build in a single powershell script.